Research

 In Progress

-(joint with Anna Carruthers and Seung Joo Lee) What Do We Learn From Reading Every FOMC Transcript?
+(joint with Kohei Kawaguchi and Si Yuan Jin) What Do We Learn From Reading Every FOMC Transcript?

 (joint with Olivier Coibion, Yuriy Gorodnichenko and Cooper Howes)